swiftgurmeet/coursera-reproducible-research/PA2.md

 ###Data Cleaning

 There are unexpected values in the PROPDMGEXP/CROPDMGEXP fields for a small fraction of the events.
 These are interpreted suitably.
-For example, if the damage (PROPDMG/CROPDMG) field is zero, the unit is irrelevant and imputed as 1.
-In some cases, the CROPDMG unit is imputed to be the same as the PROPDMG unit, if the field is blank.
+For example, if the damage (PROPDMG/CROPDMG) field is zero, the unit is irrelevant and imputed as "1."

 ```r